 4 modules | Minimum study time: 12 months

 As for Certificate plus one year long research module commencing in September each year | Minimum study time: 2 years

 This programme is delivered through an online/distance learning environment supported by DCU Institute of Education with a teaching staff who have considerable experience and expertise in the delivery of programmes and support of students in the multi-denominational environment.
 This PG Diploma, originating in 2013, was the first of its kind in Ireland and built on the ground-breaking work of the Ethical Education core modules at undergraduate BEd level, allowing student-teachers a professional expertise in pluralist education for the first time in Ireland.

 As a registered student of DCU, you will have access to all library facilities and services.

 Graduates of the Professional /Certificate Diploma in Ethical and Multi-Denominational Education are strengthening their career prospects in the multi-denominational sector of schooling at primary and postprimary levels.
 Moreover, all schools are increasingly looking for expertise in the myriad areas of ethical education, from Relationships and Sexuality education through to comparative religious and beliefs education to social and emotional education.

 There are also emergent career prospects for these graduates in policy and curriculum areas of education, where there is an increasing emphasis on more pluralist approaches to education.

 Successful candidates may also wish to extend their academic study in this area at DCU.
 Opportunities are available for further study in this area through to doctoral (EdD) level in Values Education at the Institute.

-Entry to the part time Professional Diploma in Education (Ethical & Multidenominational Education) is open to teacher with a recognised qualification (Level 8, Lower Second Class Honors Degree, / H2:2) in primary education or a related area of study.
+Entry to the part time Professional Diploma in Education (Ethical & Multidenominational Education) is open to candidates with a recognised qualification (Level 8, Lower Second Class Honors Degree, / H2:2) in primary or post-primary education or a related area of study.